Responsibilities of Principal Investigators

 Privacy and Confidentiality

-Investigators are required to maintain and protect the privacy and confidentiality of all personally identifiable information of all human subjects participating in research, except as required by law or released with the written permission of the subject.
+Investigators are required to maintain and protect the privacy of subjects and protect the confidentiality of all personally identifiable information, except as required by law or released with the written permission of the subject.

-Those who conduct research under a UVa IRB approved protocol must develop a plan to protect the privacy and confidentiality of subjects.
+Those who conduct research under a UVa IRB approved protocol must develop a plan to protect the privacy of subjects and confidentiality of their data.